Obstacle #1: A DAM as an isolated solution? The value of integration

 CELUM offers various APIs by default.
 Users can choose from a selection of connectors and extensions built by CELUM itself or by partner agencies, offering fast and efficient integration.

-For the major enterprise content management systems like Sitecore, FirstSpirit and CoreMedia, we have developed connectors that create a seamless connection between the CMS and the DAM.
+For the major enterprise content management system FirstSpirit, we have developed an integration that creates a seamless connection between the CMS and the DAM.
 This allows for a more efficient website maintenance.
 Connectors are also available for less powerful CMS solutions such as Typo3 and WordPress.

 In addition, there are many other integration solutions and extensions that enable seamless communication between the systems.
 These include connectors for PIM applications like Akeneo, e-commerce software like SAP Commerce and marketing applications like Hootsuite, the video platform Movingimage and Microsoft SharePoint.

 Whichever application is involved, each system’s integration into the DAM makes the entire content structure in the company more professional, enables faster and more efficient processes, and makes the user experience more consistent – leading to increased productivity and return on investment of the DAM.

 - save a lot of time when using assets in different systems by minimizing the effort necessary for coordination.
 The days are gone when a file had to be downloaded from one system and uploaded into another one.

 - minimize mistakes: A DAM ensures that always the latest version of a file and only files with valid licenses are used.

 - create a seamless user experience: Managing all content in one place – from creation to publication – is a guarantee for having always the newest and aligned content used throughout your customer journey.

 With all the advantages of an integrated IT landscape, one thing should not be overlooked: In some cases, a DAM can make sense even without using integrations.
 This is the case when it comes to using the DAM system as a secure storage system for sensitive – e.g. person-related – data.